You Ask, We Answer

 EVERYTHING YOU NEED TO KNOW ABOUT YOUR HOT TUB AND MORE

 Whether you already have a hot tub on your deck or patio, or you are considering purchasing a new model, you may have questions.
 This list of Frequently Asked Questions, and answers, is meant to assist you.
 We believe that well-informed buyers will choose a hot tub.
 Feel better, spend more time together, and relax.
-Visit our store to ask about how easy it is to own a hot tub.
+Visit our stores to ask about how easy it is to own a hot tub.

 WHAT SHOULD I CONSIDER BEFORE BUYING A HOT TUB?